zkmopro/mopro/docs/docs/mopro-wasm.md

 # mopro-wasm

-The mopro-wasm module enables the compilation of WASM code using `wasm-pack`.
+The mopro-wasm module enables the compilation of WASM code using `wasm-pack` for Halo2.

 This module supports multithreading in WASM through the use of `wasm-bindgen-rayon`.

 ## Development